Mary works on international development projects and writes about the interesting attractions in countries where work has brought her.

-Ecotourism is on the rise, as an increasing number of tourists want to travel more sustainably.
-Countries vying for tourist dollars are eager to capitalize on the eco-tourism trend.
+Ecotourism is rising as many tourists want to travel more sustainably.
+Countries vying for tourist dollars are eager to capitalize on the ecotourism trend.

-However, it is not easy to organize community-based eco-tourism.
-The list of challenges are listed below.
+However, it is not easy to organize community-based ecotourism.
+The list of challenges is listed below.

 6 Top Challenges to Promoting Sustainable Tourism

-Plenty of initiatives have succeeded in establishing community-based ecotourism, but many have not been sustained.
+Many initiatives have succeeded in establishing community-based ecotourism, but many have not sustained it.
 Here are the top six challenges that make sustainable tourism hard to maintain.

-- Working with local authorities and getting approval often takes a very long time, and some authorities make it hard for communities to start these initiatives by instituting purposefully complicated and difficult processes.
+- Working with local authorities and getting approval often takes a very long time.
+Some authorities make it hard for communities to start these initiatives by instituting purposefully complicated and challenging processes.

 - People residing in areas where ecotourism is possible are often illiterate and lack the skills to make this happen.
 Training can take time.